 NOTE: The STEAM function is unique.
 It heats up really fast and assumes there is no food touching the base of pot.
 You must always use a trivet or basket with STEAM.
 This setting cooks food significantly faster.
 If you do MANUAL setting, your time will be longer.

 Even though you are using the STEAM function, when you unlock your lid the water on the sweet potatoes will immediately evaporate — which gives you a lovely potato skin texture.
-No one will know you didn’t put these in the oven. 🙂
+No one will know these weren’t in the oven. 🙂

 Subscribe to Blog via Email